ut-ras/Rasware/README.md

 ### Install VMware ###
 1. Download and install [VMware Workstation Player](https://my.vmware.com/web/vmware/downloads).
 2. WMware Player is a hypervisor that lets us run a controlled environment for writing and flashing code.

-RASBOX IS DEPRECATED - Install a Ubuntu VM and then follow the Linux setup instructions.
+3. Download a copy of the latest Ubuntu LTS .iso from [here](https://www.ubuntu.com/download/desktop).
+4. Open VMWare and select Create a New Virtual Machine.
+5. Select the Installer disc image file bubble and navigate to your freshly downloaded .iso.
+Click next.
+6. Full Name is your own name.
+User name is whatever you want, all lower case, no special characters.
+Create and confirm a password.
+Click next.
+7. Choose a name for your VM.
+(Some people like to theme their Linux machine names.
+We've seen famous scientists, video game AIs, Star Trek starship classes, whatever you want.)
+8. Make sure you're okay with the location where you'll store this machine, then click next.
+9. 20GB is a good max disk size.
+This will not immediately allocate 20GB, it will be populated as you fill it.
+This is just the max allowed size.
+10. Store your virtual disk as a single file.
+Click next.
+11. Click Customize Hardware, then slide the memory slider up to 4GB.
+This is plenty of RAM for this VM's purposes.
+Click close.
+12. Click finish, let the machine install, then log in!

 ### Forward USB ###
 1. Plug in a Launchpad to your computer.
 If you don't have a Launchpad available this step can be done later.
-2. In the RASBox VM, select `Player -> Removable Devices -> Luminary Micro ICDI` and select `Connect`.
+2. In the VM, select `Player -> Removable Devices -> Luminary Micro ICDI` and select `Connect`.